jidehen/travel-optimization-app/packages/optimization_agent/README.md

 ```

 The agent will:
-1. Connect to all MCP servers
+1. Start all MCP servers using UV
+2. Connect to the servers
-2. Initialize the Smart SDK agent
+3. Initialize the Smart SDK agent
-3. Start an interactive conversation loop
+4. Start an interactive conversation loop

 ## Response Format